 Applications for the cohort of students to begin in January 2024 will be accepted through the Central Application Service for Physician Assistants (CASPA) beginning April 28, 2023.

 Application deadline: September 1 with “Completed” status.

 Each completed and verified application is reviewed by the PA Program admission’s committee to evaluate a student’s qualifications for admission.
-Preference for interview invitation is given to students with higher GPAs (cumulative, BCP, junior, senior, post-bacc), more patient care hours, quality of the patient care hours (more clinical decision making), PA shadowing, higher quality personal statements, stronger references, stronger mission match, and presence of special consideration criteria.
-Qualified applicants are invited to an on-campus interview which will assess knowledge of the PA profession, communication and interpersonal skills, and commitment to the mission of the PA program.
+Qualified applicants are invited to an on-campus interview which will assess knowledge of the PA profession and PA education, communication and interpersonal skills, self-reflection, and commitment to the mission of the PA program.

 At the end of each interview session, applicants will be notified of admission decisions (accept, wait-list, denial) within 2 weeks of their on-campus interview.
 The PA program admits on a rolling basis.
 Preference for admission to the program is given to interviewed applicants that best demonstrate knowledge of the PA profession, strong communication and interpersonal skills, and a strong commitment to the mission of the PA program.

-Accepted students will have 2-3 weeks to accept or decline the offer.
+Accepted students will have one week to accept or decline the offer.
 Upon acceptance of an offer, a $1000 non-refundable enrollment deposit must be made to hold the applicant’s spot in the class.
 The total deposit will be applied to the first semester tuition once the student matriculates.